krakend/krakend-documentation/features/other.md

 # Load balancing

-KrakenD has a round robin based load balancing component for a proper load distribution against the registered backends.
+KrakenD has a round-robin based load balancing component for a proper load distribution against the registered backends.
 This component is totally transparent for the user.

 # Service Discovery